Keyboard shortcuts

 Proxy Capability Handshake:

-The conductor uses a two-way capability handshake to verify that proxy components can fulfill their role:
+The conductor uses a two-way capability handshake to verify that proxy components can fulfill their responsibilities:

 Shiny future